 Actions and their interactions with the context

 Depending on the action used, it interacts differently with the context.
-Some actions take the context as it is during it's execution while others make a copy of the context and either leave the parent context untouched or it merges the modifications back in the original one, but no matter the behavior it has, after the end of the flow, the context is destroyed after the last action has executed or when a final action is used.
-In the case of async actions, which do one part of their execution at a moment and the another part at a later time, the context is saved in a persistent cache which is brought back from the database as soon as it's needed.
-An a form can also save it's field values as a type of mock context through the State actions.
+Some actions take the context as it is during its execution while others make a copy of the context and either leave the parent context untouched or it merges the modifications back in the original one, but no matter the behavior it has, after the end of the flow, the context is destroyed after the last action has executed or when a final action is used.
+In the case of async actions, which do one part of their execution at one moment and another part at a later time, the context is saved in a persistent cache which is brought back from the database as soon as it's needed.
+And a form can also save its field values as a type of mock-context through the State actions.

-In the case of recursive tokens, those which refer other tokens, they won't be replaced recursively unless a Apply Token actions is used with the necessary number of recursions.
+In the case of recursive tokens, those which refer to other tokens, they won't be replaced recursively unless an Apply Token action is used with the necessary number of recursions.